 Objectivity is one of the most relevant advantages of Augmented Analytics.
 Being a self-service tool, it does not require human supervision or IT staff support.

 According to Gartner, by the end of 2022, data management manual tasks will be reduced by 45% through the addition of ML and automated service-level management.

 Augmented Analytics is a machine tool, which means it excludes human bias.
-It does not have an opinion, it cannot overlook insights or get tired.
+It does not have an opinion, and it cannot overlook insights or get tired.
 Augmented Analytics software works more thoroughly and effectively without inherent biases.

 Saved resources being a fully automatic system, Augmented Analytics allows companies to free their employees from routine manual work with data.
 It allows them to focus on more important tasks.
-Unsupervised ML systems are able to learn from data without any additional technical support.
+Unsupervised ML systems can learn from data without any additional technical support.
 Also, it provides impressive visualization capabilities for comparing millions of patterns within seconds.